Fish! Philosophy: Examples

-Stephania Davis reports that The P.T.
+Stephania Davis reports that the P.T.
 Barnum pediatric unit at Bridgeport Hospital applied the four beliefs to the team to help ease the patients' and families' stay.
-Each principle assigned to a group of the pediatric team that Ms. Gomez, charge nurse of the unit, divided.
+Each principle was assigned to a group of the pediatric team that Ms. Gomez, charge nurse of the unit, had divided.
 The feedback from the parents after the change was very promising.
-Ms. Gomez has stated, “They [the employees] like coming to work again…”.
+Ms. Gomez has stated, "They [the employees] like coming to work again...".